Structured Settlement | Like Income from "Job" with Great Perks

 USAA Life insurance Company

-If you like, you can actually pick one or more "employers" for even greater "job" security.
+If you like, you can actually pick one or more Payors for even greater "job" security.

 Generally from 1-5%.
-You have to choose when you accept the "job"
+You have to choose when you accept the "job".
+You can also allocate some of the payments treams to a Market Based Structured Settlement.

 Nothing Comes Out of Your "Paycheck"**